geyang/KL_divergence/README.md

 This analysis gave some surprising results at the beginning that turned out quite informative : )

 ### Reference:
-- Bishop, *Pattern Recorgnition and Machine Learning, Chapter 10*.
+- Bishop, *Pattern Recognition and Machine Learning, Chapter 10*.